kehantan/labbook/docs/cell_culture/cell_count.rst

 **Procedure**

 #.
-Before cell counting, you need to trypsinise your cells from the culture flask.
+Before cell counting, trypsinise the cells from the culture flask.
 Refer to :ref:`trypsinise <My target>`.
 #.
 Add 10 uL of trypan blue into one well of the 96 well plate.
 #.
 Add 10 uL of cell suspension obtained from trypsinisation to the same well that have trypan blue.
 Mix by repeat pipetting.

     * This example uses 1:1 ratio of cell suspension (10 uL) vs trypan blue (10 uL) for dilution.
-You can use other dilution factor like 1:4, 1:9, etc.
+You can use other dilution factors like 1:4, 1:9, etc., just remember to also change the dilution factor during the calculation.

 #.
-Take 10 uL of the trypan blue and cell mixture and dispense into the counting chamber.
+Take 10 uL of the trypan blue and cell mixture and add to the counting chamber.

     * A counting chamber set up typically consist of a counting chamber with a glass cover slip on top.
-Dispense the trypan blue + cell mixture from the edge of cover slip.
+Add the trypan blue + cell mixture from the edge of cover slip.
 The capillary action will spread the mixture evenly across the counting area.

 #.
 Count the cells using microscope.